expfactory-experiments/nback-10min-animals/README.md

   - 3-back (no feedback)
   - 3-back (no feedback)

-Each block has 20 trials, with two replications of each stimulus per block.
-Each block has exactly 7 targets (and 13 non-targets).
-A target is an item in the sequence that matches the item N-back in the series.
+Each block has 20 (+ delay level) trials.
+Each block has exactly 7 targets (and 13 non-targets), where a target is an item in the sequence that matches the item N-back in the series (i.e., a "match").

 ## Stimuli